zpencerq/smykowski/README.md

 - Whitelist cache isn't LRU so it may fill up memory (though it's only based on `Host` hits, so probably not an issue)
-- Does not support non-SNI (old) clients
+- Requires that non-SNI clients use a custom CA